 Croatia is a Mediterranean country on the eastern side of the Adriatic, a land of exceptional, diverse, and comparatively well-preserved natural beauty.
 With a thousand islands, one of the most rugged coastlines in the Mediterranean and world, and a mild climate, Croatia is a real paradise for sailing holidays and yacht charter.

-Get to know Croatia means to experience its sunny Adriatic coastline, the dense Dinaric Alps beauty and forests of Gorski Kotar, the rich Pannonian plain, Lika, the picturesque hills of Croatian Zagorje.
+To get to know Croatia means to experience its sunny Adriatic coastline, the dense Dinaric Alps beauty, and forests of Gorski Kotar, the fertile Pannonian plain, Lika, the picturesque hills of Croatian Zagorje.

-Many cultural and historical monuments are located throughout the Croatian coast.
-Among the most famous are the Roman Amphitheater in Pula, Euphrasius Basilica in Poreč.
-Along the coast you can discover historical museum towns such as Dubrovnik, Split, Zadar, Sibenik, Trogir, Solin and many other.
-Croatia is proud to have one of the most preserved natures and the seas on the Mediterranean.
-The biggest treasure of Croatia are its 8 national parks.
-4 National Parks are inland and 4 at the sea and coastline.
-North Velebit, Risnjak, Paklenica and Plitvice Lakes are located inland.
-National park Krka is in the vicinity of Šibenik and Brijuni, Mljet and Kornati are on the Adriatic sea.
+Croatia is proud to have one of the most preserved natures and the seas in the Mediterranean.
+The biggest treasure of Croatia is its eight national parks.
+Four National Parks are inland and four at the sea and coastline.
+North Velebit, Risnjak, Paklenica, and Plitvice Lakes are inland.
+National park Krka is close to Šibenik, Brijuni, Mljet, and the Kornati on the Adriatic sea.